Housing: approaches to policy

-Houses having two or three bedrooms, a kitchen, bathroom and living rooms is a fairly new development in this country.
-In the middle ages domestic dwellings for poor people usually had only one room and in this the family cooked, ate and slept alongside their animals which were brought into the building for the night.
+Houses having two or three bedrooms, a kitchen, bathroom and living rooms are a fairly new development in this country.
+In the middle ages, domestic dwellings for poor people usually had only one room and in this, the family cooked, ate and slept alongside their animals which were brought into the building for the night.
 In was not until later times, as the wealth of working people increased, that dwellings began to develop separate rooms for different functions, such as bedrooms and kitchens.
 It was not until the industrial revolution that houses began to feature separate rooms as standard for the majority of working people.
-The wealthy did of course have separate rooms and the very rich built large houses with a variety of rooms; often with a separation between those where the family lived and those where their servants lived and worked.
+The wealthy did, of course, have separate rooms and the very rich built large houses with a variety of rooms; often with a separation between those where the family lived and those where their servants lived and worked.

 Today, social status is indicated by the number of bedrooms a home has as well as by the number of cars that can be accommodated in the garage space.
 There was a trend, the 1980s, for the professional classes to move out of urban areas into rural villages as a way of increasing their quality of life.
 Estates of new build houses sprung up in villages and green fields all over England in response to this demand.